The Hidatsa say that long ago they were three distinct groups. Each originated in a different place and had its own dialect.

 The Awatixa (meaning "Village of the Scattered Lodges") say they always lived along the Missouri near the Knife River.
 They tell of thirteen young couples that Charred Body brought from the sky to make a village overlooking the Missouri River.
 The thirteen lodges spread into thirteen villages which became the Hidatsa clans.
-Archeological evidence has confirmed the oral tradition revealing the "Flaming Arrow Site" approximately twenty miles south of the Knife River and dating to c.
-1100 CE.
+Archeological evidence has confirmed the oral tradition revealing the "Flaming Arrow Site" approximately twenty miles south of the Knife River and dating to about 1100 CE.

 The Awaxawi (meaning "Village on the Hill") tell of living in the earth and climbing to the surface on a vine.
-They met the Hidatsa-proper near Devils Lake in eastern North Dakota and Awatixa along the Missouri River.
+They met the Hidatsa-proper near Devils Lake in eastern North Dakota and the Awatixa along the Missouri River.

 The Hidatsa-proper (meaning "People of the Willows") also lived within the earth and came to the surface near Devils Lake in North Dakota.
 Hidatsa warriors met corn growers along the Missouri River and decided to move there.
 When they arrived, the Mandan asked them to move north up the river but not so far as to become enemies.